 Zendesk is the most popular help desk solution based on market share.
 It’s also one of the most feature-rich.
 Still, Zendesk is not necessarily the best help desk solution for every company.
-Before you decide to pay a premium for a comprehensive software solution, you should see which free alternatives are on the market.
-But you might be wondering, what actually goes into Zendesk’s pricing and how is it that the free options can work just as well?
+Before you decide to pay a premium for a comprehensive software solution, you should see which Zendesk alternatives are on the market.
+But you might be wondering, what goes into Zendesk’s pricing and how is it that the free options can work just as well?

 Understanding Zendesk’s Price